-Not many cases (190) have been added to the database so far.
-To see the full list of cases (2021) go to the Mental health case law page.
+So far 292 cases have been added to the database, out of 2109 total cases on the website.
+To see the full list of cases go to the Mental health case law page.

 Choose a table:

 - Events (365)

 - Jobs (61)

 - Legislation (131)